 Hermès imposes on its partners the highest standards for the ethical treatment of alligators, crocodiles and ostriches, following the recommendations of expert veterinarians and local authorities.
 In addition, the group has decided to go even further by facilitating the establishment, with local authorities and international NGOs, of the first specific standards for supply chains for these precious skins.
 In 2018, the ICFA farming standards for crocodilians were released, followed in 2019 by the SAOBC breeding standard for ostriches.

-The process of certification of ostrich sites began in 2020, carried out by an independent certifying body, led by the SAOBC.
+Since the end of 2021, all Hermès ostrich hides have been sourced from certified sites.
+The process of certification of ostrich sites was carried out by an independent certifying body, led by the SAOBC.
 The aim is to achieve certification for the entire sector by the end of 2022.

 Learn more about